 Philadelphia Police Department

-The city is offering a $20,000 reward for information leading to an arrest and conviction, as is the case with all open homicides.
+The Philadelphia police department is offering a $20,000 reward for information that leads to the arrest and conviction of the suspect, authorities said.

 Copyright © 2022, ABC Audio.
 All rights reserved.